Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 saltator

 None Range from India to Malaysia.
-L. crotalus is from the Khasi Hills, in Meghalaya, India.
-The very similar L. pugnax is from the nearby Garo Hills.
 L. robustus is similar in build to members of the Eucratosceles genus with its thickened rear legs, but is very similar to members of Coremiocnemis otherwise.

 Orphnaecus pellitus None Found in the Philippines.
 A spider bearing this moniker has recently been imported from the Philipines.
 It bears a similar red/black constrasting coloration to S. dichromata.